neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

 ### `tasks.pass_config`

-Set this attribute to `true` if you want to pass the Neu.ro config used to execute `neuro-flow run ...` command into the spawned task.
-This can be useful if you use a task image with Neuro CLI installed and want to execute `neuro ...` commands _inside_ the running task.
+Set this attribute to `true` if you want to pass the Neu.ro config used to execute `apolo-flow run ...` command into the spawned task.
+This can be useful if you use a task image with Apolo CLI installed and want to execute `apolo ...` commands _inside_ the running task.

 By default, the config is not passed.